Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 13. Open the Form in normal view and try out the Option Group Radio buttons to load your forms into the sub-form control, in any order you like.

-Assume that you have the Main Form (say Students) with two sub-forms (frm_Session & frm_Payments).
-The first sub-form is linked to the main form using a common field StudentID, but that is not so important here.
+Assume you have a Main Form (e.g., Students) that contains two subforms: frm_Session and frm_Payments.
+The first subform (frm_Session) is linked to the main form through a common field, StudentID—though this is not the key point here.

 The image of the sample form is given below: